Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/01-audit-requirements.rst

 E.1.4 Audit Test Requirements
 """""""""""""""""""""""""""""

-COUNTER defines a reporting period as a calendar month.
+COUNTER defines the basic reporting period as a calendar month.
 A report run for any given month MUST reflect all activity of a customer for the entire selected audit month.
 The auditor must also conduct and conclude all audit tests within the audit month.

 To prevent any collision of reported data, an auditor must be allowed to set up and maintain separate accounts for each of the audit tests.
 During the audit month, there should not be any activity on the audit accounts other than activity generated by the auditor.
 Any non-auditor activity on the test accounts will make the test reports unreliable, may result in further audit tests and may incur additional costs.